PentahoCommunityMeetup2015/info/README.md

 ![](./img/pcm-2015-logo.jpg)

-# Pentaho Community Meetup 2015
+# Pentaho Community Meeting 2015

-This page holds all the essential info about the Pentaho Community Meetup 2015.
+This page holds all the essential info about the Pentaho Community Meeting 2015.

 Most important bits first: